The 6 Best Dog Muzzles Australia: Tested & Evaluated 2023

 And though we were sceptical about them, our veterinarian recommended a dog muzzle while out walking, just until he was feeling more comfortable in himself.
 After months of rehabilitation and building his confidence, we eventually trained him to a place where he could be approached by strangers and not bite them out of fear.
 If anything, he became wholly uninterested in what any human or dog wanted from him.
 Another year of gentle socialisation and he became a zen master.

 If your dog has a biting problem and you are considering getting them a muzzle, you are in the right place.
+We teamed up with veterinarians and dog behavioural experts and tested a few dozen of the top dog muzzles Australia offers.
+After months of research and lots of debate, we compiled this handy list.

 I am fully aware of the controversy around them, so we’ll address that first.
 Then we’ll talk about the two main types of muzzles and how to use them, before diving into the very best dog muzzles on the Australian market.